ustwo/US2MapperKit/README.md

 	```

-4. Move the newly created Run Script phaase to the second listing right below the "Target Dependencies" task
+4. Move the newly created Run Script phase to the second listing right below the "Target Dependencies" task

 ####CocoaPods

-1. Edit your podfile
+1. Edit the project's podfile

 	```
     pod 'US2MapperKit', :git => 'https://github.com/ustwo/US2MapperKit.git'
 	```
-2. Now you can install US2MapperKit
+2. Install US2MapperKit by running

     ```
     pod install
     ```
-3. In your Project's Root Folder create a new folder that will contain all your mapping plist files
+3. In the Project's Root Folder create a new folder that will contain all the mapping plist files
-4. Navigate to your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
+4. Navigate to the application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script with the following contents:

 	NOTE: The script below differs for installation via Carthage